-Each region shall provide semi-annual report and annual report submitted by the Regional Suicide Prevention Initiative Lead CSB to the Suicide Prevention Coordinator.

 10.7.
 Supplemental Substance Abuse Block Grant Funded Program Services - (Prevention and Treatment)

 Scope of Services and Deliverables

 This allocation provides supplemental funding to support additional allowable uses of Substance Abuse Prevention and Treatment (SAPT) Block Grant funding.
 This funding source is designated to plan, implement, and evaluate activities that prevent or treat substance use disorder.
 The priorities for the use of these funds include: the funding of substance use disorder treatment and support services for the uninsured or for whom coverage is terminated for short periods of time; the treatment and support services that demonstrate success in improving outcomes and/or supporting recovery that are not covered by Medicaid, Medicare, or private insurance; primary prevention by providing universal, selective, and indicated prevention activities; prevention services for persons not identified as needing treatment; and the collection of performance and outcome data to determine the ongoing effectiveness of behavioral health promotion, treatment, and recovery support services.
 SUPTRS funds are to be the funds of last resort: Medicaid and private insurance, if available, must be used first.
 Target and priority populations are pregnant and parenting women, and intravenous (IV) drug users, to include those in need of interim services.